ivoa/dm-usecases/usecases/native_frames/mcd-implementation/README.md

   * Illustrate that the model allows for >1 instance of any given Property
     + Positions in multiple reference frames
     + Flux in multiple bands
+  * Illustrate ability to reconcile Positions in different Frames

   The data has been annotated using IVOA VO-DML Mapping syntax
-  * one Position using the Measurment model Position with Point coordinate, which rama automatically converts to an astroPy SkyCoord.
+  * one Position using the Measurment model Position with Point coordinate, which rama automatically converts to an AstroPy SkyCoord.
   * one Position using the Mango model LonLatSkyPosition with LonLatPoint coordinate.

   Annotation was produced using the 'Jovial' modeling toolset (Java).
 Jovial